Skip to content

 Sacred Geometry in Architecture

-Throughout history, architects and builders have encoded sacred geometric principles into their most important structures—not merely for aesthetic beauty, but to create spaces that resonate with cosmic harmonies.
+Throughout history, architects and builders have encoded sacred geometric principles into their most important structures, not merely for aesthetic beauty, but to create spaces aligned with cosmic proportion.

 Egyptian Pyramids